-Bradley Beal returns, but Wizards fall flat and snap five-game winning streak
+Bradley Beal returns, but Wizards fall flat, and five-game winning streak is snapped

-A win would have tied the team for the best start in franchise history, equaling the 11-3 start authored by the 1974-75 squad, which made it to the NBA Finals.
+A win would have tied Washington (10-4) for the best start in franchise history, equaling the 11-3 start by the 1974-75 squad, which made it to the NBA Finals.

 Instead, Washington heads to Miami for another tough test on the second night of a back-to-back, where it will play without starter Spencer Dinwiddie.
 The point guard will sit out as part of a management plan after having surgery to repair a torn ACL in January.

 “I would say it was [only] every now and then that we attacked the zone,” starting center Daniel Gafford said.
-“We were trying to find shots outside the perimeter, and if we attacked the zone, we got basically whatever we wanted. … Felt like it caught us off guard that they stayed in the zone after the first, I would say, missed three.
-It kind of just put us in a bit of a bind, we really didn’t know what to do.”
+“We were trying to find shots outside the perimeter, and if we attacked the zone, we got basically whatever we wanted. . . .
+Felt like it caught us off guard that they stayed in the zone after the first, I would say, missed three.
+It kind of just put us in a bit of a bind.
+We really didn’t know what to do.”

 The Wizards held strong halfway through the third quarter, executing their plan well as Bradley Beal returned to the starting lineup after missing two games following the death of his grandmother.
 They punched the Hornets in the paint, stayed calm on defense and gave up just five three-pointers.